nathanmarz/specter-wiki/List-of-Navigators.md

 `(keypath key)`

 Navigates to the specified key, navigating to nil if it does not exist.
 Note that this is different from stopping navigation if the key does not exist.
+If you want to stop navigation, use [must](#must).

 ```clojure
 => (select-one [(keypath :a)] {:a 0})